valhalla/valhalla-docs/valhalla-intro.md

 ## Valhalla open source routing

-This is the early history of Valhalla and the Mapzen Turn-by-Turn service based on it.
+This is the early history of Valhalla.

 Routing is a wily beast and many valiant efforts have been made to slay it, with limited success.
 However, we have brought a mighty new Mjölnir-like weapon to bear on this beast: Open Source!